One of our first consulting projects was a content audit that we did for a company called Filestack.

 Ahrefs is one of the most popular tools for SEO and backlink analysis.
 Their software makes it easy to manage keyword research, existing and potential backlink opportunities, tracking existing search ranks, and much more.

 Although we used Ahrefs for the audit template, another alternative worth mentioning is SEMrush.
 Compared to Ahrefs, it has a larger suite of tools, but each tool is of lesser quality (both in terms of data and user experience).
-Between the two, I find that Ahrefs is used more by the professional SEO and SEMrush is more popular with the digital marketer generalist.
+Between the two, I find that Ahrefs is used more by the professional SEO and

 Further Reading: 10 Free and Paid SEMrush Alternatives To Consider.